ergenius/eargon2/README.md

 # eArgon2
-Argon2 password hashing for Erlang.
+Argon2 password hashing wrapper for Erlang.

 Argon2 is a password-hashing function that summarizes the state of the art in the design of memory-hard functions and can be used to hash